 True art has no boundaries

 Even though acting and directing are two different occupations, some theatre professionals are able to handle both brilliantly.
-That can be said, in particular, of Sergei Alakritsky, who constantly challenges himself in order to develop his talent.
+That can be said, in particular, of Serge Alakritsky, who constantly challenges himself in order to develop his talent.
 He is one of a kind because at the beginning of his career, he had the fantastic opportunity to obtain his professional training first in the USA and later in Russia.

-This way, Sergei became well familiarised with two different acting schools, and he knows how to use their best elements in his own acting.
+This way, Serge became well familiarised with two different acting schools, and he knows how to use their best elements in his own acting.
 It was with this knowledge that he created the Take Two production, an immersive theatre play conceived specifically to deliver to its viewers the therapeutic effect that theatre sometimes can provide.

-Representing both the directing and acting parties, Sergei has demonstrated how brilliantly he can work with the subject.
+Representing both the directing and acting parties, Serge has demonstrated how brilliantly he can work with the subject.
 He combined elements of art therapy and immersive theatre in one space.
 For him, such action was vital because in his personal understanding true art has no boundaries.
 This way, a synthetic medium such as theatre can be the perfect instrument that can envelop a spectator and heal the wounds of their soul.